Disability travel insurance

 By getting a disability travel insurance policy tailored to your personal circumstances, you are not only covering yourself should any potential difficulties arise, but also giving yourself peace of mind and freedom to enjoy your holidays as you should.

-For example, if regular treatment of your disability involves taking medication on a daily basis, you can rest in the knowledge that if you lose your medication overseas, you can simply get some more while you’re away.
+For example, if regular treatment of your disability involves taking medication on a daily basis, you can rest in the knowledge that if you lose your medication overseas, you’ll be covered for some, or all of the costs to replace it.
+You can also rest assured that you are covered in cases of emergency medical treatment.

 What disabilities affect travel insurance?